alexeyinkin/geonames-utils/geonames-to-json/README.md

 - `score` for population.
 - `admin1` for level 1 of administrative division.
 - `countryAlpha2` for 2-letter country code.
+- `timezone` for timezone name in tz database format.

 ## TODO
 - Allow to pick and rename fields.